 The Charlie Hotel placed pebbles instead of grass in its walkways in order to save water.
 In the guests’ kitchens, dishtowels are provided instead of paper towels and almost the whole property runs on LED lights.

-You can continue to do your part for Mother Earth while in WeHo too.
-You’ll discover a bunch of cool options for getting around WeHo without a car.
+You can continue to do your part for Mother Earth while in West Hollywood.
+You’ll discover a bunch of cool options for getting around without a car.
 Download WeHo To Go!, the city’s guide to car-free exploring on foot, bike or transit.
 Be part of the glam nightlife scene by jumping on The Pickup, a free trolley ride that runs along Santa Monica Boulevard on weekend evenings.
+Or, check out the city’s newest free trolley on The Sunset Strip, called The Sunset Trip.
 Lots of other buses run frequently too.
 Another fun way to avoid traffic and see LA’s most scenic parts: take a tour with Bikes and Hikes LA.
 Or get an insider’s take on the storied Sunset Strip as you walk or jog from one famous site to the next.
 Musician Jon D’Amico leads Rock ‘n Walk & Jogging Tours and shares historical tidbits along the way.

 Why not broaden your horizons?
 West Hollywood’s convenient bike-share program WeHo Pedals is partnering with bike-share systems in Santa Monica, Beverly Hills and UCLA to form the Bike Share Connect network.
 The area encompasses 35 square miles with 830 GPS-connected smart bikes and 135 station locations.
-Existing users will automatically have access to the entire network, following the launch on April 23, 2018.
+Existing users will automatically have access to the entire network.

 West Hollywood Park (647 N. San Vicente Blvd.) and Plummer Park (7377 Santa Monica Blvd) are welcoming green spaces.
 Check out the Parks Route Walking Path, a 2.5-mile long route between the parks.
 Do it roundtrip and you’ll get your 10,000 steps in!